benknoble/benknoble.github.io/_posts/2025-03-17-more-range-diff.md

     wrong](https://medium.com/@danielesassoli/how-github-taught-the-world-code-reviews-the-wrong-way-f840a072f5be).
     As I reflect on how I use Git now, I find that I agree.

-[^3]: I don't know if Gerrit has an interdiff UI, but you can [find out more
+[^3]: ~~I don't know if Gerrit has an interdiff UI, but~~ **Update 2025 November
-    about how Gerrit's review UI works in a guide for new users](https://gitenterprise.me/2025/03/10/gerrit-code-review-a-how-to-guide-for-new-users/).
+    24:** I spoke with Daniele Sassoli, who kindly reached out after finding my article, and he demoed a few Gerrit things for me.
+Gerrit can show the diff between patch sets, and can help you rebase stacked changes when an early change evolves in response to review feedback.
+You can [find out more about how Gerrit's review UI works in a guide for new users](https://gitenterprise.me/2025/03/10/gerrit-code-review-a-how-to-guide-for-new-users/).